 Annotations are similar to C# attributes and Java annotations.
 They are a simple mechanism for extending the P4 language to some limited degree without changing the grammar.
 To some degree they subsume C #pragmas.
-Annotations are attached to types, fields, variables, etc. using the @ syntax (as shown explicitly in the P4 grammar), and have an optional body:
+Annotations are attached to types, fields, variables, etc. using the @ syntax (as shown explicitly in the P4 grammar).
+Unstructured annotations, or just "annotations," have an optional body; structured annotations have a mandatory body, containing at least a pair of square brackets [].

 '''

 optAnnotations

 : / empty /

 | annotations

 ;

 annotations

 : annotation

-| annotations annotation

 '''

 '''

+| annotations annotation

 ;

 annotation

 : '@' name

 | '@' name '(' annotationBody ')'

+| '@' name '[' structuredAnnotationBody ']'

 ;

 '''